Who ruined the High Line…?

 But there was distinctly New York fun too.

-You could exit for lunch at inexpensive restaurants along 10th Avenue.
+And you could exit for lunch at inexpensive restaurants along 10th Avenue.

 Even though we returned for walks along the High Line over the years, the abrupt outburst of ugly buildings still surprised.